Forest Park High School (Woodbridge, Virginia)

+As of 2025, there are 2,308 students attending Forest Park High School.

 Academics

 iT program

 Forest Park High School is a center for the iT (Information Technology) program.
-All interested students must apply for the program, bringing in many students around Prince William County.
+All interested students must apply for the program, bringing in many students from around Prince William County.
 There are three fields that students can enter: Computer Graphics, Networking, Programming.
 Each year, iT students are required to take an iT core class.
 Students can receive a special iT Diploma if they complete six iT courses (four core), or five iT courses and an AP class.

 Demographics

 In the 2017-2018 school year, Forest Park's student body was: